Tirth27/Skin-Cancer-Classification-using-Deep-Learning/README.md

 The raw weights are converted into Open Neural Network Exchange (ONNX).
 The key benefits of ONNX are its interoperability and hardware access.
 Once the model is converted into ONNX format, it can be quickly loaded into any hardware that supports ONNX and helps to minimise the inference time.
 Also, the model weight is reduced by 36% when converted into the ONNX format.

 The optimised ONNX model is then deployed onto our CAD system, which can better support dermatologists' clinical work.
-The CAD system takes skin lesion and patient demographic as input and outputs the probability among the nine classes (Table 1).
+The CAD system takes skin lesion and patient demographic as input and outputs the probability among the nine classes (Table 2).

+### Trained Weights
+We have published our trained weigths of the model settings that are mentioned above in the [Kaggle](https://www.kaggle.com/tirth27/melanoma-classification-kerasonnx-model-weight).

 ## Limitations, Future Extension, and Improvements

 The main drawback of the project is the computation power.
 The model is trained on Azure Machine Learning with Standard NC 6 Instance with 6 Cores, 56GiB RAM, 1 NVIDIA Tesla K80 (11GiB GPU RAM) and 380GiB Disk space.
 The configuration on which we have trained is not enough based on the EfficientNet architecture.
 To load the model on GPU, we have resized the image and reduced the batch size.
-The accuracy that we have achieved in Table 2 could be improved if we trained the B7 with an image resolution of 640.
+The accuracy that we have achieved in Table 3 could be improved if we trained the B7 with an image resolution of 640.
 We are using the ensemble methodology, and it is expected that the bigger the ensemble, the more stable the accuracy score.
-To get a more stable accuracy score, we have proposed 18 different configurations (Table 3), which can be used to achieve a better result on the skin lesion dataset.
+To get a more stable accuracy score, we have proposed 18 different configurations (Table 4), which can be used to achieve a better result on the skin lesion dataset.
 The configuration is chosen while considering the model diversity that included backbone architecture and different targets.

 |     Model    |     Backbone    |     Target    |     Input    |     Resize    |     Metadata    |     Warmup LR    |     Epochs    |
 |--------------|-----------------|---------------|--------------|---------------|-----------------|------------------|---------------|